Verstappen & Leclerc errors gift Perez golden chance

 "Two days, two mistakes, same corner - this is not acceptable," he said.

-Leclerc is one of the most talented drivers on the grid - many in the sport regard him as perhaps the out-and-out fastest there is over one lap - but there is an equally strong feeling that he makes too many mistakes to be considered quite on the same level as the likes of Verstappen, Lewis Hamilton and Fernando Alonso as an all-round, complete driver.
+Leclerc is one of the most talented drivers on the grid - many in the sport regard him as perhaps the out-and-out fastest there is over one lap - but there is an equally strong feeling that he makes too many mistakes to be considered quite on the same level as Verstappen, Lewis Hamilton and Fernando Alonso as an all-round, complete driver.

 On Saturday, Leclerc's comments while he beat himself up in public about his error gave an enlightening insight into both sides of his sporting character.